susefranssen/Global_genome_diversity_Ldonovani_complex/08_subclones_haplotypes/08_README.md

 # Allele specific read coverage & phasing of chromosomes with unequal somies

-The ".sh" scripts on the console were run first but are dependent on the file structure of the server they were run.
+The ".sh" scripts were run first but are dependent on the file structure of the server they were run.
 These are:

 **a09_allele_freq_phase.sh**